n4xh4ck5/pyhunter/README.md

 Web: fwhibbit.es

+Colaboration of @Guille_Hartek to translate python2 to python3

 # Disclamer

 The use of this tool is your responsability.
 I hereby disclaim any responsibility for actions taken with this tool.